StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

         ↓
     a model that fails has insufficient recurrent depth

-Both arrows need justification.

-Neither gets it merely from writing down a long trajectory.
+Both arrows need justification, neither gets it merely from writing down a long trajectory.

 This was the central mistake.

-Not that small dynamical systems are bad evaluation tasks.

-Not that recurrent computation is irrelevant.
+Not that small dynamical systems are bad evaluation tasks or that recurrent computation is irrelevant.

 The mistake was assuming that the amount of time a machine spends doing something tells us how much computation is needed to answer a question about it.